Minimum Bottom Line Profit Should Be > 7%!

 This is the most difficult step in the process because most folks have difficulty keeping the information simple.
 The key is to limit the data in the QuickBooks report to just three fields of data.
 You need the project name, the memo section (helps you to identify the respective cost of goods sold account) and the dollar amount.
 To do this, go to your reports section of QuickBooks and click on ‘Accountant and Taxes’ or ‘Accountant’ reports depending on which version you are using.
 Don’t freak out, this reporting area only uses terms customarily used by accountants and CPA’s.
 It does not mean you can’t use these reports.
 It is my favorite section of QuickBooks but only because I have a lot practice using the software and I’m comfortable getting information the way I like to see it formatted.
 Once I explain what to do, you find it easy to do too.

 Anyway, within this section is a sub section called ‘Transaction Detail by Account’.
 This is what we are going to use because we stored all this data into a single account called Work in Process or Work in Progress (WIP).
 When you click on this reporting format, limit the data range to your financial accounting reporting period, most likely last month.
 A report will pop up having all the data for all the accounts on your books.
-So we need to customize the report.
+Thus, we need to customize the report.
 First, let’s go up to modify the report and click on the FILTERS tab.
 Once there, highlight the ACCOUNT filter in in that second column choose multiple accounts at the very top.
 A pop-up comes out asking you to choose your account.
 If you store all the data in one Master WIP account (which you should have), choose that particular account.
-Read my note here before continuing.

 In that second column in that pop-up, only the WIP should be checked.
 We only need to look at this one account.
 Next, we are going to choose another filter.
 We want to choose an active project, so click on NAME and choose multiple names like we did with the account filter.
 Again, the pop-up will occur and you select the project we desire to get information on for this project transfer.
 We now have three filters we are working with in this report, the date filter which is customized to last month, the account filter with WIP selected and the name filter with our project name selected.
 Now click on the DISPLAY tab.